General Data Protection Regulation (GDPR) Privacy Statement of

 - Pension providers

 - HMRC or other tax/government authorities, as appropriate, where we have made payments to you

 - Your nominated emergency contacts, whether you are a candidate or one of our staff.
-Only in the event of an important or emergency situation we may pass on the nominated emergency contacts details to the emergency services if necessary and appropriate at the time.
+Also, in the event of an important or emergency situation, we may pass on the nominated emergency contacts details to the emergency services if necessary and appropriate at the time.

 We take great care to ensure your information is kept securely and all appropriate checks are carried out by us to ensure those third parties have and maintain similar standards of data protection.

 The IRS Group collects some or all of the following personal data on you: